 I believed in all the clichés about men being too 'afraid' to let themselves love you, and I was so happy that this man had broken through his fear.

-A few months into our newly official relationship, I realized something that blew my mind.
+A few months into our newly official relationship, I realised something that blew my mind.
 I’d been walking around my whole adult life with a deeply held belief that no one would ever love me.
 That sounds so dramatic, but deep down, I believed it.
 And even though James wasn’t perfect, he loved me.
 Or at least, he said he did, and that was enough to blast that damaging self-belief right out of my subconscious and into the front of my mind, where I had to deal with it for the first time.

 Somebody loved me.
 I was deserving of love.
-It was insane that I had felt otherwise, and that I hadn’t even realized it until now.
+It was insane that I had felt otherwise, and that I hadn’t even realised it until now.
 I kicked those ideas right out of my head and heart, took a good long look at myself, and experienced nothing short of a life-changing epiphany.

 After dispelling the damaging belief that I wasn’t loveable, I could no longer justify treating myself like I wasn’t the most important person in my own life.
 I’d been so down on myself that taking care of my body just didn’t seem worth it — and as a performer, being in great shape could only help me.
 By not eating healthfully, exercising, and treating my body as well as possible, I wasn’t giving myself my best chance in life.
 I couldn’t in good conscience let that state of affairs continue.
 I had to do something.